-Gene Marks runs the Marks Group, a 10-person customer relationship management consulting firm based outside Philadelphia.
+Gene Marks runs the Marks Group, a 10-person customer relationship management consulting firm based outside Philadelphia, as well as Marks Group Live.
 He has written six small-business management books, most recently The Manufacturer's Book of Lists and In God We Trust, Everyone Else Pays Cash.
 His blog not only collects his weekly posts for Forbes that highlight how major tech news affects small businesses, but also curates relevant tech news from other sites.

 Digitalist Magazine by SAP